PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Introduction

-Despite their progresses, both local and global approaches use sophisticated feature extractors and complicated optimization processes, which results in poor inference latency.
-This is unacceptable for large-scale point cloud analysis \cite{landrieu2018large} and mobile point cloud analysis \cite{pomerleau2015review}, which both value computational efficiency.
+Despite their improvements in classification and segmentation accuracy, both approaches follow PointNet++'s sampling-grouping operations, which fail to represent the 3D geometry of the irregular point cloud.
+Without addressing the irregularity issue, these approaches engage in a competition for complex feature extractors and optimization procedures, resulting in extended inference latency.
+This is unacceptable for large-scale point cloud analysis \cite{landrieu2018large} and mobile point cloud analysis \cite{pomerleau2015review}, which both emphasize computational efficiency.

-Besides, both approaches readily follow the ad-hoc sampling-grouping operations proposed by PointNet++ without carefully considering the irregularity of the point cloud data structure.
-The sampling-grouping operation's failure to well capture the 3D geometry of the irregular point cloud leads to learning difficulty for the subsequent non-linear mapping layers.
-The performance saturation therefore occurs since however delicate the design is for the non-linear mapping layers, the inevitably performance drop from the sampling-grouping operations will prevent the model from reaching better results.